ARM-software/libGPULayers/docs/faq.md

 ### Will you accept contributions for other platforms?

-We are very willing to accept platform support contributions for the layer skeleton generator.
+We are very willing to accept platform support contributions for the layer generator and common code.

 ### Will you accept new layer drivers?

-We are currently not able to accept contributions for new pre-built layers, as we have no way to test and maintain them.
+We are not able to accept contributions for new pre-built layers, as we have no way to test and maintain them.
 We encourage developers to share their layer creations as new open-source projects.

 We'd love to hear what you build, so let us know what you get up to!

-### Will you add an Android OpenGL ES layer generation?
+### Will you add support for Android OpenGL ES layer generation?

-Yes, this is on our backlog.

-### Will you add Arm Linux support for Vulkan layer generation?

-Yes, this is on our backlog.
+No, this is no longer planned.

 ## Layer functionality

 ### Is there a way to select what gets intercepted?

-You can do this by modifying the interception table in the generated code to remove functions you do not want to intercept.
-There is currently no support in the generator for specifying a user-provided function list.
+By default only essential entrypoints required by the layer framework, or specific entrypoints implemented as `user_tag` specializations in a layer project, are intercepted.
+Unused entrypoints are not intercepted unless the `LGL_CONFIG_OPTIMIZE_DISPATCH` option is disabled.

 - - -

-_Copyright © 2024, Arm Limited and contributors._
+_Copyright © 2024-2025, Arm Limited and contributors._